 I’ve attempted to pull together a definitive list of the links to older adult service providers in Bucks.
 I’ve also added many available in Oxon.
 All of them know and support their Local Authority (LA) older adult care services.

-Local support for living well at home
+Oxon/Bucks service providers that support living at home

 Age UK Bucks help older people achieve and maintain their independence.
 Contact them for access to free services such as advice, welfare benefit checks, a telephone befriending service and ‘befriending plus’ home visits.
 I use their access to local pre-screened (pay as you go) handy people, chiropodists, hairdressers, computer training, home help, garden maintenance and home relocation support.
 They love to hear from potential volunteers too.
 Here is the national Age UK site so you can search for support by postcode.